jangellx/AutoOfficeDaemon/README.md

 Besides the SmartApp URL, application ID and OAuth2 access token, this includes a sleep delay.
 The idea here is that I have multiple computers on my desk, and if one goes idle and sleeps while I'm using another one I usually immediately wake it back up.
 However, I don't want all the lights and monitors to go off just because one machine unexpectedly went to sleep.
 To resolve this, a sleep delay can be used to wait a certain number of seconds after display sleep signaling the SmartApp.

 ## About the Code
 This is really my first Swift app (I'm primarily a C programmer), so it's a bit clunky and not terribly object-oriented.
-I don't use the controller, and the wake handler and vapor server communicate through global variables rather than passing objects back and for.
+I don't use the controller, and the wake/sleep handler and Vapor server communicate through global variables rather than passing objects back and for.
 This project is so simple that none of these are deal-brakers.

 ## Vapor Documentation
 See the Vapor web framework's [documentation](http://docs.vapor.codes) for more details about Vapor.